09 May 2018 08:00

 (Above and two below) Ibrahim Mahama at DAAD Galerie, Berlin.

 (Above and below) One of the most interesting sections of the expansive ‘Hello World.
 Revising a Collection’ exhibition, was ‘Colomental.
 The Violence of Intimate Histories’ curated by Sven Beckstette and Azu Nwagbogu.
 The curators commissioned four artists (Joël Andrianomearisoa, Peggy Buth, Astrid S. Klein and Dierk Schmidt) to produce work critically reflecting on the lack of contemporary art holdings of the National Galerie on the connections between African countries and Germany.
 Above Peggy Buth's work tracking the display and inventories in colonial museum revealing their historical narratives and representations.
-Below works by Joël Andrianomearisoa.Very happy to see this finally be able to see this object in the flesh: "Nuage articulé" one of the most beautiful Surrealist objects firstly executed in 1937 with dry natural sponges by the German-Austrian-Mexican artist Wolfgang Paalen.
+Below works by Joël Andrianomearisoa.Very happy to finally be able to see this object in the flesh: "Nuage articulé" one of the most beautiful Surrealist objects firstly executed in 1937 with dry natural sponges by the German-Austrian-Mexican artist Wolfgang Paalen.

 (Above and below) Olivier Laric's ‘Year of the Dog’ at Tanya Leighton, included the European debut of his latest animation video ‘Betweenness’ (all 2018), alongside ‘Hundemensch’ a group of pigmented cast resin anthropomorphic sculptures.
 (Above and below) Becky Beasley's ‘Depressive Alcoholic Mother’ show at Galeria Plan B. (Above and below) AA Bronson + General Idea, 1968–2018, ‘Catch me if you can!’ exhibition at Esther Schipper.
 (Above and following two) Mariana Castillo Deball's ‘das Haut-Ich’ at Galerie Barbara Wien, taking the tonalpohualli calendar and the deity Xipe Totec as a starting point.
 (Above and below) ‘Defying Gravity’ exhibition by Swiss artists Taiyo Onorato and Nico Krebs occupying the two floors of the Maschinenhaus (Power House) at KINDL - Centre for Contemporary Art, gathering photographs, 16mm films, sculptures and new installations from the past decade